Blog

 Patient Communication

 What is care without comprehension?
 Language barriers can prevent patients from communicating their ailments, understanding treatment regimens, or voicing their concerns.
-Only when clinicians and patients can exchange words to convey the nuances of care, pharmaceuticals, therapeutics, and treatment plans will there be equity in quality care.
+Only when clinicians and patients can chat about the nuances of care, pharmaceuticals, therapeutics, and treatment plans will there be equity in quality care.

 Quick Response to IT and HR Questions